spookylukey/thml_to_epub/README.rst

 This repo contains the beginnings of a converter to epub format.

 Currently, it is extremely basic, and just assumes that ThML files are actually HTML files.
-Since ThML is based on HTML and ebook viewers are based on HTML and tend to be tolerant of errors, this works surprisingly well.
+Since ThML is based on HTML and ebook readers are based on HTML and tend to be tolerant of errors, this works surprisingly well with some readers e.g. calibre.
+With others you will just get a mess.

 Usage
 ~~~~~